Glacier Boy Break Up? Fans Think Saweetie & Quavo Have Quietly Called Their Icy Coupledom Quits

 Fans of Saweetie and Quavo think the couple has shockingly broken up.
 Rumors have sparked after fans of Saweetie pointed out she unfollowed her glacier boy on Instagram.
 The evidence of them unfollowing each other was posted by The Neighborhood Talk.
 Maybe not all love is lost between the two rappers and they’re just taking a breather on social media?

 THIS isn’t the only reason breakup rumors have sparked.
 Could Saweetie’s ex-bf have something to do with why she unfollowed Quavious?
-The icy love glacier between Hip Hop’s most adored couple might be on the verge of melting because of a recent interview Saweetie did with social media star Justin La Boy as her ex-bf, Justin Combs chimed in on the interview.
+The icy love glacier between Hip Hop’s most adored couple might be on the verge of melting because of a recent interview Saweetie did with social media star Justin La Boy as her ex-bf, Justin Combs was present.

 Saweetie and Justin apparently dated in the summer of 2016 as Saweetie was still a student at USC in California.